ZECTBynmo/leto/README.md

 You can also do some more advanced things like:

 * template - generate text files from maker templates
-* change - modify a file in place, according to 'rules' (JavaScript functions) that you specify
+* change - modify a file in place, using [changer] (https://github.com/ZECTBynmo/changer)